pweisenburger/dslparadise/README.md

 )
 ```

 This shows the problem taken to the extreme: why should I have to say that the `StatusCode` `OK` comes from `StatusCodes`, when every `StatusCode` comes from `StatusCodes`?
-Again, you could simply import everything, but that would incur a heavy tax of namespace pollution. with Import Params, you could write:
+Again, you could simply import everything, but that would incur a heavy tax of namespace pollution. with Scope Injection, you could write:

 ```scala
 HttpResponse(